ClementineCttn/MetaZipf/README.md

 Kamecke, U. (1990).
 Testing the rank size rule hypothesis with an efficient estimator.
 Journal of Urban Economics, 27(2), 222-231.

 Knudsen, T. (2001).
-Zipf‚Äôs law for cities and beyond: The case of Denmark.
+Zipf's law for cities and beyond: The case of Denmark.
 American Journal of Economics and Sociology, 60(1), 123-146.

 Krakover, S. (1998).
 Testing the turning-point hypothesis in city-size distribution: the Israeli situation re-examined.
 Urban Studies, 35(12), 2183-2196.